| Visiting Napa Valley Alone

 There are classes on wine, food and other topics galore throughout the Valley, too, and they often attract singles.
 The local community college offers many short courses, and wineries and restaurants also provide a chance to both learn and enjoy.

 Napa Valley is also a treasure-trove of art.
-Among the art collections you can see for free are those at Clos Pegase Winery, Mumm Cuvée Napa, the Hess Collection, and the sculpture garden at the Auberge du Soleil.
+Among the art collections you can see for free are those at Clos Pegase Winery, the photo exfibit at Mumm Cuvée Napa, the Hess Collection, and Hall Winery.

 The Valley also has a number of museums and they offer classes, too.
 The Napa Valley Museum in Yountville is another must.
 The Sharpsteen Museum in Calistoga and Robert Louis Stevenson Museum at the St. Helena Library (which also hosts the Napa Valley Wine Library) are also worth visiting.